wilkesma/rbta/README.md

 ### Explore the taxonomic structure of the data using `exploreTaxa()`

-Given a taxonomic classification, we can plot the number of detections and/or total abundance recorded at successive taxonomic ranks.
+Given a taxonomic classification, we can plot the number of detections recorded at successive taxonomic ranks.
+If the data in `y` are counts, biomass or density (individuals per uint area), the plot will summarise the totals of the corresponding response variable.

 ``` r
 exploreTaxa(y, info)